cropgeeks/hpc-help/upgrades.rst

 There's a new data centre?
 --------------------------

 The existing cluster's data centre is at capacity (physical space, power, cooling) which is why much of the new equipment that we've bought has not been deployed yet.
-As part of the James Hutton Institute's new International Barley Hub / Advanced Plant Growth Centre, significant new data centre space was included and will give Crop Diversity HPC ample room for expansion in addition to improving our energy efficiency due to improved cooling facilties.
+As part of the James Hutton Institute's new International Barley Hub / Advanced Plant Growth Centre, significant new data centre space was included and will give Crop Diversity HPC ample room for expansion in addition to improving our energy efficiency due to improved cooling facilities.
 The entire building is also partially powered by renewable energy, primarily solar.

   |ibh|